-"Err… sure," replied Harry after a moment.
+"Err… sure," Harry replied after a moment.

 Ron took out his chessboard and began setting it up on the floor.
 Harry sat down across from him while Hermione continued reading a rather thicker than normal book.

-"Not that I'm complaining," said Harry as he moved one of his pawns forward, "but why aren't you with Lavender?"
+"Not that I'm complaining," Harry said as he moved one of his pawns forward, "but why aren't you with Lavender?"

 "Oh, she and Parvati are finishing their Divination homework.
-She told me to bugger off for a bit," replied Ron as he made his own move on the board.
+She told me to bugger off for a bit," Ron replied as he made his own move on the board.

 The two friends continued to play in silence.
-Harry hadn't really been hanging around with his best mate as much during the past few months due to Ron's budding relationship with Lavender.
+Harry hadn't really been hanging around with his best mate as much as he used to during the past few months due to Ron's budding relationship with Lavender.
 They still spent plenty of time together in their classes and during Quidditch practices, but most of Ron's free time was now dedicated to his girlfriend.
 Harry didn't begrudge Ron the fact that he was spending so much time with Lavender; after all, if he had a pretty girl that was willing to snog him, he'd probably jump at the chance as often as Ron did.